 This means it cools and heats quickly and reacts virtually immediately when you change the temperature of the stove.
 This is ideal for one-pot meals when you need to turn the heat up and down a lot.

-What do we mean by non-reactive?
+What do I mean by non-reactive?
 Non-reactive refers to cookware that won’t react with acidic food.
 Thanks to the electrochemical process that aluminum cookware goes through, the ingredients won’t change flavor or color, even if you’re using things like lemon juice or vinegar.

 Reactive cookware is an item made from a material that has a chemical reaction with the food.
 Copper is a common reactive material used to make cookware, and it conducts heat well.
 Lightweight aluminum can react with acidic ingredients, giving an unpleasant metallic taste.